03 Jul 6 Tax Saving Tips for UK Small Limited Companies

 Saving money on taxes is an effective way to retain maximum business profits.
 There are many strategies that can help a company to reduce taxes.

-In this post, we have listed six tax saving tips for small limited companies in the UK.
-Make sure that you talk to one of the professional accountants for small limited company before applying tax saving strategies listed in this post.
+In this post, we have listed six tax-saving tips for small limited companies in the UK.
+Make sure that you talk to one of the professional accountants for the small limited companies before applying tax-saving strategies listed in this post.

 1. Make Pension Contributions

 Making contributions to a pension scheme can result in tax savings.
-This is because pension contributions are tax deductible.
+This is because pension contributions are tax-deductible.
 The HM Revenue & Customers (HMRC) allows pension contributions to be deducted from employee tax accounts.
-It’s recommended that you talk to a professional accountant for small limited company to make the most of this tax saving strategy.
+It’s recommended that you talk to a professional accountant for small limited companies to make the most of this tax-saving strategy.

 2. Choose Flat Rate VAT

 You need to register for VAT in case the turnover reaches more than £85,000 in the previous tax year for 2018/19.
 Registering for VAT is necessary to avoid paying fines to the HMRC.
 In addition, to save money on taxes, you should consider opting for the flat rate VAT scheme.
 This will not only make accounting for VAT easier, but it may also result is less tax depending on the VAT charged and reclaimed.